 When comparing Microsoft Surface Pro vs Microsoft Surface Book 2 (15-inch), the Slant community recommends Microsoft Surface Pro for most people.
-In the question“What is the best laptop for Windows?”
-Microsoft Surface Pro is ranked 4th while Microsoft Surface Book 2 (15-inch) is ranked 6th.
+In the question“What are the best 2 in 1 convertible laptops for programming?”
+Microsoft Surface Pro is ranked 2nd while Microsoft Surface Book 2 (15-inch) is ranked 4th.

 Ranked in these QuestionsQuestion Ranking